Skip to main content Skip to main navigation Skip to footer

 Nurture a growth mindset in science education

 Science is about the process more than the right answer.
 Don’t let students get discouraged if they try and fail.
 As Thomas A. Edison said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”
 Instill a growth mindset in your students so that they find joy and inspiration from exploration.
-Compliment them for their efforts and encourage them to try different strategies.
-Discuss famous discoveries that resulted from trial-and-error (hint, all of them) and scientists who labored for years for just one small victory.

 Show how scientists have had an impact on the world

-Encourage the science career path early on
+Encourage science career paths early on

 Inspire future STEM leaders today!